-- Financial Data Sheet - TOEFL, IELTS scores or completion of ELS level 12 intensive program English for Academic Purposes (if native language is not English).
+- Financial Data Sheet - TOEFL or IELTS scores (if native language is not English).
 The minimum acceptable TOEFL score is 580 (paper test) or 237 (computer test) or 92 (Internet test) with an acceptable writing score.
 Minimum IELTS score is 7.5.
 Official score reports must be sent directly to the Office of Graduate Studies.
 Scores must be from a test taken within the past three years. - An evaluation of non-U.S. transcripts by World Educational Services (WES).
-For more information, see their Web site at www.wes.org.
+For more information, contact WES at info@wes.org or see their Web site at www.wes.org.
 Other National Association of Credential Evaluation Services (NACES) accredited evaluations may be submitted at the discretion of the Director of the Office of Graduate Studies.
-If admitted and enrolled, international students and non-native speakers of English may be tested for English language proficiency by the university's Academic Support Center, which may recommend supplemental instruction.
-All who intend on applying for the F-1 Student Visa must contact the university's International Student Advisor at 973-618-3519 for these documents or for further help and information.
+If admitted and enrolled, international students and non-native speakers of English may be tested for English language proficiency by the college's Academic Support Center, which may recommend supplemental instruction.
+All who intend on applying for the F-1 Student Visa must contact the college's International Student Advisor at 973-618-3519 for these documents or for further help and information.
 For information and electronic access to forms, you may also consult the graduate admissions Web pages.